Yasmani Grandal Player Props: White Sox vs. Twins

 Yasmani Grandal At The Plate

-- Grandal is hitting .269 with two doubles, a home run and four walks.
+- Grandal leads Chicago in OBP (.400) this season, fueled by nine hits.

+- Among the qualified batters in baseball, he ranks 64th in batting average, 42nd in on-base percentage, and 54th in slugging.

-- This year, Grandal has totaled at least one hit in four of nine games (44.4%), and had multiple hits twice.
+- Grandal has gotten at least one hit in 50.0% of his games this season (five of 10), with more than one hit three times (30.0%).

 - He has homered in one game this year.